Pushword/Pushword/packages/docs/content/roadmap.md

 ## BugFix && To finish

+-   Create a preprod env to inject /domain.tld/ in uri

 -   Switch image block to use media.id moroever image.uri
     -   event listener on load to update json
 -   Rectorize with all List